owen-it/laravel-auditing-doc/general-configuration.md

 # General Configuration
-The default auditing behavior can be altered by updating the default settings in the configuration file, which can be found in `config/audit.php`.
+The default auditing behavior can be altered by updating the settings in the configuration file, which can be found in `config/audit.php`.

 ## Audit implementation
 Since version **4.1.0**, the audit implementation can be configured.